-- Measles, mumps, and rubella are viral infections acquired through respiratory droplets or through contact with saliva or contaminated surfaces.
+- Measles, mumps, and rubella are viral infections acquired through inhalation of or contact with infected respiratory droplets.

 - Risk is high for travelers, especially in countries with low vaccination rates; risk for mumps is variable but remains high in many countries, including in many industrialized countries.